Reconciling Dataclasses And Properties In Python

 Vehicle(wheels=4)

-In short, dataclasses are a simple, elegant, Pythonic way of creating classes that hold data. 🐍
+In short, dataclasses are a simple, elegant, Pythonic way of creating classes that hold data. π

 The problem

-I sometimes resort to the @property decorator to implement specific logic when getting/setting an attribute.
+decorator to implement specific logic when getting/setting an attribute.
 That's really just the Pythonic way of implementing getters and setters.

 class Vehicle: